The Luck of the Irish

 Dublin proved very appealing.
 Unlike the huge sprawl of labyrinthine London, it was small, accessible and eminently walkable.
 Its rich architecture. lending elegance to wide streets and spacious squares, convinced me to enquire about teaching possibilities.
 Unfortunately for me, all teachers had to speak Gaelic so that avenue of interest was ruled out.
 I checked out church records of marriages to trace my father’s family.
 As I’ve mentioned earlier, I’m not very good at drawing.
 It turned out my great grandparents had married just before records began to be kept.
 Finding out more would have involved shelling out fees for professional genealogical research so, my ancestral spirits being located everywhere, I left it at that.
 My interest in family ties was nowhere as fervid as that of others on the island where one’s life could depend on them.

 My journey kicked off with a visit to the Garden of Remembrance, dedicated to the memory of those who had fought for Irish independence.
-The Garden was opened in 1966 by President de Valera on the fiftieth anniversary of the 1916 Easter Rising.
+The Garden was opened in 1966 by Eamon de Valera on the fiftieth anniversary of the 1916 Easter Rising. de Valera was the Irish President of seven years standing.

 The stone wall of the monument in the Garden features a poem expressing the hopes and sorrows of the people, free from censorship.
 This was the first of a number of walls that would arrest my attention on this journey.